 Stephen Rutt is a writer and amateur naturalist, specialising in creative non-fiction prose and birds.
 He won the Saltire Society’s first book award, as well as a Roger Deakin award for his debut book, The Seafarers.
 His second book, Wintering was one of The Times’s best nature books of the year for 2019.
-His writing has been published in The Guardian and The Scotsman.
+The Eternal Season, his third book, has been shortlisted for the Saltire Society’s non-fiction book of the year.
+His writing has been published by Granta.com, The Guardian, The Scotsman and Caught By The River.

 The art for this website was created by Suzie Cichy.